 - UC-approved school-designated honors-level courses (HL)

-You should fill in the honors box (AP, IB, CL, HL) as appropriate for all of the above.
+You should mark the honors box (AP, IB, CL, HL) as appropriate for all of the above.

 UCLA gives more weight in the review to students who have taken AP courses and completed the exam with a score of 3, 4, or 5.

-Q: I'm an international student; do I need to take the ACT, SAT or just the TOEFL?
+Q: I'm an international student.
+Can I take the TOEFL or IELTS instead of the SAT or ACT?

 International students whose language of instruction is not English are also required to take either the Test of English as as Foreign Language (TOEFL) or the International English Language Testing System (IELTS).